 I thought there must be a better way for sales floor associates and jewelers to reduce the number of estimates, get the jobs back to the client quicker, reduce errors in communication and reduce the amount of time and paperwork involved.

 I started to research ovals in books and on the Internet.
 Many jewelry-related websites, books and reference materials have charts and formulas for finding the length of oval bezels so by comparing them I thought I would find the one that worked for a wide range of sized.

 First I combined all of the charts I could find to show the numbers side by side for the most common oval cabochons.
 Second, I put all of the formulas I could find on the chart to see the answer for the most common oval cabochons.
 Third, I took cabochons of different sizes and wrapped different gauge of bezel wire around them and put this on the chart after cutting the bezel wire only.
 (After cutting and before filing and squaring off the ends, I found the bezel length for a particular cabochon size remained consistent despite the gauge of the bezel.)

 When done with all of this I found that most charts only covered a small number of bezel sizes and were inaccurate at best, and most formulas were very simple and only accurate for bezels of a particular length-to-width ratio.

-I did some research on the internet to find a formula that would work with a wide range of sizes and length-to-width ratios.
-This quickly led me to websites that discussed the orbit of comets.
-I found a formula that not only worked for ovals of millions of miles but also appeared to work for the fractions of millimeters that I work with daily.
+So back to do some research on the internet again.
+What I needed to find was a formula that would work with a wide range of sizes and length-to-width ratios.
+And as you can imagine, this was a total failure.
+There is nothing like this at all.
+By expanding my search to ANYTHING that might be oval shaped, I quickly found links to websites that discussed the orbit of comets.
+With a bit of work I found a formula that not only worked for ovals of trillions of miles but also appeared to work for the fractions of millimeters that I work with daily.

 I have this chart hanging near my bench and it has helped me reduce waste and work faster.